Canadian Pacific files objection with U.S. regulator over Canadian National's bid for Kansas City rail By Reuters - Up News Info

 CN launched an unsolicited cash-and-stock offer valuing KCS at about $29.55 billion, after CP agreed to buy KCS for about $25 billion in March.

-CP has previously said it was not considering to raise its offer.
+CP has previously said it was not considering increasing its offer.
 KCS previously said its board has determined that CN’s competing offer could be expected to lead to a “superior proposal.”

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.